CS-Cafe/BitTacToe/README.md

 <p>
 A perfect-play tic tac toe engine plays a game with no errors.
 The game will never yield a win for the user.
-A perfect play engine is based on Turing's Minimax algorithm.
+A perfect-play engine is based on Turing's Minimax algorithm.
+This engine is a perfect-play engine.
 </p>

 ## *Compact Bit Board Representation*